pmix/pmix.github.io/standard/index.md

 release a Version 1 document due to the delay in getting the formal Standard document completed.

-You can refer to the historical [v1 RFCs standardization process manifesto](/standard/historic) to review early standardization practices.
+You can refer to the [historical RFCs standardization process manifesto](/standard/historic) to review early standardization practices.